What are the best volunteer opportunities for college students?

 - Become part of a global network of like-minded people

 College is a time for discovery, both inside and outside the classroom.
 With Projects Abroad at your side, the journey can be even more incredible!
+Travel changes your life, but it's up to you to find out how.

 "My time in Argentina shaped the direction of my future.
-While working at St. Mark’s, I realized that the adult classes were my favourite ones to teach.
+While working at St. Mark’s, I realized that the adult classes were my favorite ones to teach.
 Consequently, I decided to pursue a career in post-secondary education."
 Robin G, Teaching in Argentina